Posted 23rd June 2023

 How to store silver bullion

 You need to consider protection from damage or theft when choosing how you store silver bullion.
-You can keep small amounts in a safe or other secure location.
+You can keep small amounts in a safe or secure location.

 For much larger investments, consider a third-party vaulting service instead.
 You could also ask your bank about their safety deposit box service.
 You should also ensure your silver bullion for greater protection.